dart-lang/site-www/src/dart-2.md

 of the Dart 2 SDK.

-When running `pub get`, `pub upgrade`, or other pub commands from a 2.0 pre-release, you might get packages that haven’t been verified to work with 2.0.
+When running `pub get`, `pub upgrade`, or other pub commands from a Dart 2 pre-release, you might get packages that haven’t been verified to work with Dart 2.
-If you find a package that has 2.0 issues, please report those issues immediately to the package maintainer, and let the Dart community know about any workarounds you find.
+If you find a package that has Dart 2 issues, please report those issues immediately to the package maintainer, and let the Dart community know about any workarounds you find.